nosolosoftware/mongoid_userstamp/README.md

 ## Rails Integration

 Popular Rails authentication frameworks such as Devise and Sorcery make a `current_user` method available in your Controllers.
-Mongoid::Userstamp will automatically use this to set its user reference in a `before_filter` on each request.
+Mongoid::Userstamp will automatically use this to set its user reference in a `before_action` on each request.
 (You can set an alternative method name via the `user_reader` config.)

 *Gotcha:* If you have special controller actions which change/switch the current user to a new user, you will